Cjkjvfnby/big-o-easy-as-pie/slides/compare.rst

     y=1

-Number of operation does not depends on the input size
+The Number of operation don't depends on the input size.

 .. code-block:: python